ianliu-johnston/monty/README.md

 ## Usage
 ####Monty interpreter
-The Monty language is a very simple one.
-Monty relies on a unique stack of integers.
+The Monty language is a very simple programming language.
+Monty relies on a unique stack of integers and performs some operations.
 Usage is : `./monty FILE` where `FILE` contains lines of commands.
 Lines are of the type `opcode [argument]`.
 Current opcodes are:
 1. `push` push onto stack.
 This opcode is the only one requiring an argument.
+This argument must be an integer.
 2. `pall` print all stack.
 3. `pop` pop the value at the top of the stack.
 4. `pint` peek the top of the stack.